 Scientific Peer Review Evaluation Criteria

-OVERALL EVALUATION: Briefly summarize the key strengths and weaknesses of the application in terms of the review criteria, emphasizing those areas you feel are most relevant for the application.
-Provide a succinct assessment of the overall impact the project is likely to have.
+OVERALL EVALUATION: Briefly summarize the key strengths and weaknesses of the application in terms of the review criteria, emphasizing those areas you feel are most relevant for this application.

 Give an overall score based on the following scoring system [see additional information about scoring below]: